pydicom/pydicom/doc/old/best_practices.rst

 that do not strictly adhere to the DICOM Standard.
 Setting it to `RAISE_ON_ERROR` can help to ensure that only valid DICOM data is accepted.

-These flags do not guarantee strict DICOM results, as there do not check all possible validations of the DICOM standard, but are a help for some specific situations that have been added to *pydicom* over time.
+These flags do not guarantee strict DICOM results, as not all possible validations of the DICOM standard are checked.
+Included are checks for correct value length, contained character set and for predefined format where applicable (such as for date/time related values).

 To change a flag in your code: